 What is mortgage amortization?

 Mortgage amortization is the process of paying off your loan balance in equal installments of principal and interest for a set time period.
-The interest you pay is based on the balance of your loan (your principal) and the mortgage rate.
+The interest you pay is tied to the balance of your loan (your principal) and the mortgage rate.
 When you first start making payments, most of the payment is applied to the interest rather than the principal.

 How mortgage amortization works